RKWKomZe/RkwTemplate/Themes/Readme.md

 ├── Configuration
 │   ├── TsConfig
 │   │   ├── Config
 │   │   │      > Contains theme-specific TsConfig, e. g. backend layouts
 │   │   ├── Extensions
 │   │   │      > Contains theme-specific TsConfig for extensions
 │   │   ├── Permissions
 │   │   │      > Contains theme-specific TsConfig for page permissions
-│   │   ├── Rte
+│   │   ├── RTE
 │   │   │      > Contains theme-specific TsConfig for the RTE
-│   │   ├── Tce
+│   │   ├── TCE
 │   │   │      > Contains theme-specific TsConfig for folders for TCA, overrides for BE fields etc.
 │   │   ├── Wizards
 │   │   │      > ontains theme-specific TsConfig for allowed content elements in wizards
 │   │   └── TsConfig.typoscript
 │   │          > This is the main file which is included in BE │   ├── TsConfigBeGroups
 │   │     > Contains configurations to be included in BE-Groups │   └── TypoScript